recogito/realtime-demo-site/README.md

 ![Social preview image](social.jpg)

-Real-time collaboration is powered by the experimental Annotorious [Realtime Annotation Server](https://github.com/recogito/realtime-annotation-server).
+Powered by the experimental Annotorious
+[Realtime Annotation Server](https://github.com/recogito/realtime-annotation-server).

 __Want to know more?
 Deploy your own server?
 Contribute to further development?
 Get in touch via the